Tina-Yan/TestHarness/README.md

 Files Explanation:
 -------------------------------------------------

-1, test_harness.rb: This is the light-weighted test automation framework.
+1, /test_harness/test_harness.rb: This is the light-weighted test automation framework.
 It provides test execution, result validation and build-in pre-setup and tear-down functionalities.

-2, common_lib.rb: This is common function library which contains all functions shared by test suites.
+2, /test_examples/common_lib.rb: This is common function library which contains all functions shared by test suites.

-3, test_suite_1.rb, test_suite_2.rb: These two files are example test suites for you test.
+3, /test_examples/test_suite_1.rb, test_suite_2.rb: These two files are example test suites for you test.
 They defined some simple test cases need to be execute.
 Apart from those assistant methods: pre_setup, tear_down and \<testset\>_test methods, each public method in test suite class is a test case. \<testset\> could be smoke, regression or integration.

-4, config.rb: This file defines the parameters for different test set (smoke/regression/integration)
+4, /test_examples/config.rb: This file defines the parameters for different test set (smoke/regression/integration)

-5, main.rb:  This is the entry to run your test cases.
+5, /test_examples/main.rb:  This is the entry to run your test cases.
 You could run 'ruby main.rb' with defined options.

-6, expect_result.json, expect_result_smk.json, expect_result_int.json.
+6, /test_examples/expect_result.json, expect_result_smk.json, expect_result_int.json.
 These three files contains all expected result for your test cases.
 They are mapping to 3 different test set: regression, smoke or integration.

+7,/documentation/Light-weighted Test Harness introduction.pptx: The introduction ppt.

 Output:
 ---------------------------------------------------